From Pixels to Words -- Towards Native Vision-Language Primitives at Scale: Experiments

-\textbf{Comparison between Pre-Buffer and Vision Encoders.} In Figure~\ref{fig:vision_encoder}, PB 1–3 denotes the Pre-Buffer after stage 1–3.
-For all models except NEO, the post-LLMs are initialized via Qwen3-1.7B for our pre-Buffer, InternViT-300M~\cite{VLM:InternVL-2.5}, CLIP-vit-large-patch14~\cite{VLP:CLIP}, and SigLIP-so400m-patch14-384~\cite{VLP:SigLIP}.
-After two-stage re-training, PB3 shows only an average gap of 2.5 / 2.4 / 1.7 / 3.7\% over NEO / InternViT / CLIP / SigLIP using billion-scale training data.
-This substantially reduces the training costs of building native VLMs for subsequent research.
+\textbf{Comparison between Pre-Buffer and Vision Encoders.} In Figure~\ref{fig:vision_encoder}, PB 1–3 denotes the Pre-Buffer obtained from stage 1–3.
+For fairness, all post-LLMs are initialized by Qwen3-1.7B~\citep{TransF:Qwen3} combined by pre-trained pre-Buffer, CLIP-vit-large-patch14~\citep{VLP:CLIP}, InternViT-300M~\citep{VLM:InternVL-2.5}, and SigLIP-so400m-patch14-384~\citep{VLP:SigLIP}.
+During pre-training, we train the projector for encoder-based methods and the newly added QK parameters for all models.
+During SFT, we unfreeze the entire backbone.
+After two-stage re-training, PB3 delivers strong performance, trailing CLIP / InternViT / SigLIP by only 1.7 / 2.4 / 3.7\% on average across diverse benchmarks.
+Notably, despite using only 22M training samples, PB3 is just 2.5\% below the full NEO model, substantially reducing the training cost of developing native VLMs for future research.

+\textbf{Comparison between NEO and Native VLM variants.} Existing native VLMs in Table~\ref{tab:main_results1} and~\ref{tab:main_results2} differ dramatically in training pipelines, data volume/quality, and base LLM choice.
+To isolate model architectural effects, we compare our NEO with representative EVEv1.0 (Dense), EVEv1.5 (Mixture-of-Experts), and EVEv2.0 (Divide-and-Conquer), all built on Qwen3-1.7B.
+From Figure~\ref{fig:native_variants}, EVEv1.0, EVEv1.5, and EVEv2.0 achieves 33.4\%, 40.2\%, and 41.5\%, respectively, compared with 44.0\% for our NEO.
+This confirms that the gains stem from our pre-Buffer, native RoPE design, and interaction patterns, rather than from a newer backbone or larger and higher-quality data alone.

 \textbf{Performance Gains across Stages.} Figure~\ref{fig:different_stage} presents the result evolution across training stages.
 In Stages 1 and 2, the model is fine-tuned on 2M SFT examples.
 Performance improves consistently as training data scales increase across 2.2B and 9B model sizes.
 Following progressive training, NEO shows strong multimodal capabilities, enabling robust performance across diverse real-world tasks.